Amasirat/Obsidian/Computer Networks.md

 * When a host sends a packet it has no way of knowing if a destination host can even get its message
 * A host can send packets anywhere it wants at any time because any packet that turns up at a switch can be immediately forwarded.
 That's why datagram method is called *connection-less*
 * Each packet forwarded is unique from each other, thus two successive packets send to and from the same hosts can follow different paths.
-* a switch or link failure may not hava any serious effects if it is possible to find an alternate route around it.
+* a switch or link failure may not have any serious effects if it is possible to find an alternate route around it.
 ### Virtual Circuit Switching

 This is a connection-oriented model. it requires setting up a **virtual connection** from source to destination before data is sent.